I’ll come right out and say it: I never, not even for a hot second, wanted a natural birth.

 Did I feel a little guilty about it?
 Sure, the first time around – for the same reasons I had fanatically avoided soft cheeses, litter boxes, sushi, microwaves, hot baths, caffeine, and anyone smoking within a two-mile radius.
 I didn’t want to do anything that could potentially cause the least little bit of distress to my developing baby.
 But my fear of my baby coming out a little lethargic was trumped by my fear of, I don’t know, the searing pain in my lady-bits as they stretched to accommodate the width of somebody’s shoulders.

 During my first labor, I was pretty nervous about the actual process of getting the epidural – I’m not the biggest fan of needles, especially not when they’re approximately the size of a harpoon and being aimed in the vicinity of my spine, and I almost considered chickening out.
 But once I was on the verge of goat-mooing with pain, I was practically begging for it.
 I would have accepted a swift anvil to the head at that point, and when I saw the anesthesiologist come through the door, I swear he was illuminated in a heavenly light and accompanied by a hallelujah chorus.
-He introduced himself and said he was there to make my labor easier, at which point I may have tried to French-kiss him.
+He introduced himself and said he was there to make my labor easier, at which point I may have tried to French-kiss him (the details are hazy).
 At the very least, I sobbed gratefully that he was my new best friend.

 It’s hard to hold still when you’re in the throes of labor, and even harder to hunch forward the way they need you to when you’re sporting a belly the size of a Volkswagen.
 But let me tell you this: if it means the pain of labor will go away, you do it.
 And the temporary pinch of the needle is nothing compared to the feeling of your uterus wringing itself out.
 Because then – oh, blissful relief! – it’s a totally different experience.
 Before my epidural, I was groaning and huffing and hanging my head miserably over a bedpan because I couldn’t even hold my grape popsicle down.
 Afterward?
 I was chatting it up with my nurses and laughing at The Golden Girls on TV.
 And when it was time to push, I felt only the pressure – not the pain.